Services

 Most processes weren’t designed.
 They just accumulated.

-The work here is mapping those processes, identifying what should be automated, and building clean operational workflows using the tools the business already has — or should have: Airtable, Make, Zapier, Shopify Flow.
+Map the operational processes keeping the business running.
+Identify what should be automated.
+Build clean workflows using the tools the business already has — or should have: Airtable, Make, Zapier, Shopify Flow.
 Airtable in particular, built properly, becomes the operating system for a department.

-Built an Airtable system managing buying, merchandising, and supplier operations for a retail business — replacing four separate spreadsheets and a shared inbox.
+Built an Airtable system managing buying, merchandising, and supplier operations — replacing four spreadsheets and a shared inbox.
+Single source of truth for the buying team for the first time.

-Automated a daily sales and stock report delivered to leadership via email — replacing a process that took 45 minutes of manual export and formatting each morning.
+Automated a daily sales and stock report delivered to senior leadership via email at 8am — replacing a manual process that took 45 minutes each morning.

 What's included